krixik-ai/python-client/docs/system/index.md

 We can now perform any of the core system methods on our custom pipeline (e.g., `.process`, `.list`, etc.,).
 Additionally we can invoke the `vector_search` method.

 Lets first process a file with our new pipeline.
-The `vector-search` module takes in a text file, and returns `faiss` vector database consisting of all non-trivial `(snippet, line_numbers)` tuples from the input.
+The `vector-db` module takes in a text file, and returns `faiss` vector database consisting of all non-trivial `(snippet, line_numbers)` tuples from the input.

 ```python